tike/roadrunner/README.md

 `go get github.com/tike/roadrunner`

 # run
-`roadrunner my/import/path -flag forBinary arg for binary`
+`roadrunner my/import/path args for binary` or
+`roadrunner ./mypkg args for binary` or
+`roadrunner . args for binary`